 Charizard's base 159 Special Attack is amazing and although it's two STAB moves don't have the best coverage, it makes up for that with the ability to spam Solarbeam upon entry, only Groudon shares that ability and Charizard Y can do it much better.

 This Pokemon benefits from having utility teammates such as Tentacruel and Gliscor.
 However, a Rapid Spinner is a MUST in order to use any Charizard effectively.
 Ideally, Charizard should steer clear of the battlefield until Stealth Rocks have been removed.

-It is essential that Stealth Rock be removed before Charizard enters battle to make sure you get the most out of it.
-Pokemon like Tentacruel, Excadrill and Starmie do this very well and can even deal damage and scare off and eliminate some of Charizard's threats.
+It is essential that Stealth Rock is removed before Charizard enters battle to make sure you get the most out of it.
+Pokemon like Tentacruel, Excadrill, and Starmie do this very well and can even deal damage and scare off and eliminate some of Charizard's threats.

 Charizard X Sweep

 Now it's time to see what Charizard can do in battle.
 This video shows just how scary Mega Charizard X can be even against some very powerful Pokémon.

 Sadly, there isn't much evidence to support Charizard Y at the moment, so it's up to you to put him to good use so we can all see just how strong he really is!

 Charizard has come a long way, from being everyone's favorite starter Pokemon to one of the worst competitive Pokémon of all time.
 This new generation has given Charizard a whole new world of possibilities and now all signs point to Charizard having a secure place in the metagame.
 It's great to see that a lot of long-time fans of Charizard will finally be able to successfully use one of their favorite Pokémon.